MonNum5/Blockpost_COVID-19_Udacity/README.md

 # Installation
-Please run pip install requirements.txt
+Please run pip install -r requirements.txt

 ## If you can want to run the file in a new enviroment:
 - Make sure conda is installed (Best practice, set up with virtualenv is not tested)